top of page

 Mrs. Lowe-Porter is an outstanding novel, well-written and imaginatively plotted.
 Drawing readers into Helen’s orbit is Jo Salas’s deft hand in presenting a dual timeline.
 Helen’s voice is full of life as the story flows between her present and 1963 when Helen is an old woman.
 These diametric sides of her enable a rich character arc to unfold.

 To be clear, Mrs. Lowe-Porter isn’t only a story about a woman who translates books.
 It is the much deeper tale of a woman with longings out of sync with the strictures of her time.
 Like many talented women who aspired to live independent, creative lives during the first half of the twentieth century, Helen Lowe-Porter went about her days in quiet desperation.
-An ironclad, male-dominated hierarchy that kept women subservient stymied Helen, making her symbolic of simmering women people like Betty Friedan and Simone de Bouvier would write about decades later in books like The Feminine Mystique and The Second Sex.
+An ironclad, male-dominated hierarchy that kept women subservient stymied Helen, making her symbolic of simmering women people like Betty Friedan and Simone de Beauvoir would write about decades later in books like The Feminine Mystique and The Second Sex.

 Helen, however, is not a woman to be pitied.
 Reading the novel, you will admire her for her ability to find her voice in unsuspecting ways as she represents every woman who has tried to balance career and family, who has suffered heartbreak, or who has struggled to find her place in the world.